jiaoyiping/apns2-test/README.md

 # apns2-test

-- deps on nghttp2(as submodule) and below:
+- deps on nghttp2(as submodule) and:
 ```
   libssl libcrypto
 ```